rasterradio/Kumite/README.md

 ### Input Buffer

 The Input buffer functions like other fighting games.
 In *Virtua Fighter 5* the input buffer is 10 frames.
 In *King of Fighters* the input buffer is 4 frames for normal moves and 13 frames for special/super moves.
-In ArcSys games, if a button is held down, the game repeats the pressed button for 3 frames. *Kumite* will have one of these implementations.
+In ArcSys games, if a button is held down, the game repeats the pressed button for 3 frames. *Shotokan Dojo* will have one of these implementations.

 ### Button Priority